A Very Potter Senior Year: Act II

-At Godric's Hollow, Harry arrives.
-Ron arrives via the Weasley family car but fails to convince Harry to return to Hogwarts.
 Harry finds the Resurrection Stone inside his lucky Snitch, and the ghosts of his deceased family and friends appear to give him encouragement ("Everything Ends").
-Harry and Ron return to Hogwarts and, together with the student body, the Sorting Hat, and the Scarf of Sexual Preference, set out to slay the Basilisk ("Goin' Back To Hogwarts" reprise).
+Ron returns after talking to the construction worker and they return to Hogwarts.
+The students stand up to the Ministry and with Ron, Harry, the Sorting Hat 'Sorty', and the Scarf of Sexual Preference 'Scarfy', set out to slay the Basilisk ("Goin' Back To Hogwarts" reprise).

-Inside the Chamber, Harry and the students are overpowered by the Basilisk, under the control of the still disembodied Voldemort.
-Seamus is petrified causing many of the students to get trapped.
-Scarfy covers the Basilisk's eyes to help but is soon taken off by Voldemort and murdered.
+Inside the Chamber, Harry and the students are overpowered by the Basilisk.
+Scarfy sacrifices himself to temporarily blind the Basilisk and allow them to escape.
 Harry succeeds in pulling the sword of Gryffindor from the Sorting Hat and slays the Basilisk, but is bitten in the process ("Harry Freakin' Potter" reprise).
 As Voldemort stands over a dying Harry, Harry stabs the diary with the sword, killing the fragment of Voldemort's soul and saving Ginny.
 Hagrid arrives with Fawkes, whose healing tears rescue Harry from near-death.

 The petrified students recover from their frozen state following the Basilisk's death, except for Colin Creevey, who dies.
 Hermione joins the rest of the students in the Chamber.
-Ron pulls an engagement ring from the Scarf of Sexual Preference and proposes to Hermione, who accepts having heard his song in the infirmary.
+Ron pulls an engagement ring from the Scarf of Sexual Preference and proposes to Hermione, who accepts, having heard his song in the infirmary.
 Harry finally accepts Draco as his friend.
-Harry later proposes to Ginny who accepts and the students rejoice ("Days of Summer" reprise).
-Later, as Harry is taking in all the times he had at Hogwarts, Ron arrives to pick him up for the last time.
+Harry proposes to Ginny, who accepts, and the students rejoice ("Days of Summer" reprise).
+As Harry is taking in all the times he had at Hogwarts, Ron arrives to pick him up for the last time.
 Harry says goodbye to Hogwarts and leaves with Ron.

-19 years later, Harry takes his son to platform 9¾ ("Goin' Back to Hogwarts" reprise), where he runs into Quirrell, but fails to recognize him as his enemy from A Very Potter Musical.
-Voldemort remains bound to the back of Quirrell's skull (following the conclusion of the first musical), and he and Quirrell are at King's Cross to see their daughter leave for Hogwarts.
+19 years later, Harry takes his son - Albus Scarfy Potter - to platform 9¾ ("Goin' Back to Hogwarts" reprise), where he runs into Quirrell, but fails to recognize him.
+Voldemort and Quirrell are at King's Cross to see their daughter leave for Hogwarts.
 Voldemort has come to terms with his defeat, and says that Harry has taught him how to love and that it is okay to let go of things, even if it hurts.
-Quirrell, echoing Voldemort's closing line from the first show, replies "Okay is wonderful."

-In a post-credits scene not included in the 2012 LeakyCon reading, a shrunken Gilderoy Lockhart finds a new home among a family of mice, which he had previously revealed to Hermione as his secret desire.
-Lockhart begins to command the mice on how to defeat the cat who is preventing them from acquiring food for their young.